 - Bonus categories must be activated before you’ll earn at the bonus rate; no matter when you activate, all eligible purchases in that quarter will receive 5% back (even those made before activating)

-- Chase Freedom bonus categories for the third quarter of 2019 can be activated starting June 15, and the deadline is September 14
+- Chase Freedom bonus categories for the fourth quarter of 2019 can be activated starting September 15, and the deadline is December 14

 - All purchases outside bonus categories, as well as those in bonus categories after $1,500 in spending, earn 1% cash back